vzelen/rviews/README.md

 # Acknowledgements
 - Thanks for guys from Boost doing Multi-index library https://www.boost.org/doc/libs/1_62_0/libs/multi_index/doc/index.html, rviews is mostly inspired by that, but maybe tries to do only a subset of Multi-index capabilities and in a bit simpler way :)
 - Thanks to Jonathan Müller and https://www.jonathanmueller.dev/talk/cppnow2018/ for structuring the pointer-like-types world in C++!
-Especially in the light of what we should store inside the views if we want to provide the implicit access for the user (and especially for containers which store pairs).
+Especially in the light of what we should store inside the views if we want to provide implicit access for the user (and especially for containers that store pairs).
-- Thanks to https://github.com/erikvalkering/smartref for the inspiration of the idea regarding "referenceness", and for the amazing talk in CppCon!
+- Thanks to https://github.com/erikvalkering/smartref for the inspiration of the idea regarding "referenceness", and for the amazing talk at CppCon!
 Maybe it is possible to implement rviews on top of smartrefs?
-- Thanks to https://github.com/filipdutescu/modern-cpp-template for the template, current repe structure is based on that.
+- Thanks to https://github.com/filipdutescu/modern-cpp-template for the template, the current repository structure is based on that.